What are extrasystoles?

 Extrasystoles (PVCs) are not usually dangerous if they are sporadic.
 Should they become more frequent, you would need to seek preventative treatment.
 This is because they could evolve into more dangerous arrhythmias in the future.

-PVCs are usually asymptomatic, and are diagnosed during exams performed for diagnosing other conditions.
+Extrasystoles are usually asymptomatic, and are diagnosed during exams performed for diagnosing other conditions.
 When they become more frequent, the most common symptoms include palpitations and an accelerated, skipped or irregular heartbeat, you may also become more sensitive to the changes in your heartbeat.
 If you also have tachycardia, you may experience dizziness, weakness and breathing problems.

-PVCs are easily diagnosed with an ECG.
-If it is suspected that you have PVCs, but no conclusive diagnosis can be formulated after an ECG, the doctor may have you wear a Holter monitor for a couple of days, in order to monitor both your resting and active heartbeat.
+Extrasystoles are easily diagnosed with an ECG.
+If it is suspected that you have extrasystoles, but no conclusive diagnosis can be formulated after an ECG, the doctor may have you wear a Holter monitor for a couple of days, in order to monitor both your resting and active heartbeat.
 This should give a more complete idea of how your heart is behaving.
 Under certain circumstances, you may also have to do a cardiac stress test, that is, an ECG while you engage in increasingly intense physical activity.
 Should the PVCs keep on happening during the test, this could mean that you may be suffering from another condition.

 It is not clear yet what causes extrasystoles, especially in otherwise healthy people.
 The triggers seem to include anxiety, prolonged stress, fatigue or generally feeling unwell.
 In rarer cases, however, PVCs can be caused by other conditions or problems such as anaemia, hyperthyroidism, hypothyroidism, mineral salts deficiency, hernia or gastroesophageal reflux disease.